CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 ## Conclusions

 Manchester United FC is a highly active account, the club has more than 1000 tweets per month.
-Twitter Manchester United’s fans are highly active, liking and retweeting the official Twitter account, the most liked tweet has 56194 and the most retweeted one has 39440.
+Twitter Manchester United’s fans are highly active, liking and retweeting the official Twitter account, the most liked tweet has 197739 and the most retweeted one has 33131.
-Sentiment Analysis allows us to conclude that despite the recent team poor results and bad performance in the pitch home and away, the fans are more inclined to provided positive opinions towards the team though the Twitter account.
+Sentiment Analysis allows us to conclude that despite the team has lost the FA Cup Semifinal against Chelsea FC and is not yet qualified to the 2020/2021 Champions League, the fans are more inclined to provided positive opinions towards the team though the Twitter account.
 Twitter API gives the chance to analyse the unstructured data and apply sentiment algorithms to understand people feelings or opinions towards a specific user or account.